Employment

 Knowledge, Skills, & Abilities

-- Master of Science Athletic Training Preferred
+- Bachelors of Athletic Training or Masters in Athletic Training Preferred

 - Licensed or licensure eligible as an Athletic Trainer (ATC) by the State of Maryland Board of Physicians.